Search the Handbook

 Misuse of Computer Equipment

-Note: For further information concerning regulations in effect for students living in university Residence Halls, contact the Department of Student Residential Life, McMindes Hall, Room 126, or the Residence Hall Director.
+Note: For further information concerning regulations in effect for students living in university Residence Halls, consult the Residential Life Handbook or contact the Department of Student Residential Life.

 Note: Attempting, abetting or being an accessory to any act prohibited by these Student Code of Conduct Regulations will be considered a violation.